 So, do you have to learn all of these in every position on the fingerboard?
 It depends on what you want and who you are.
 Serious, professional guitar players will know all of these positions and more.
 I’ve learned them all but am more proficient at the parts not requiring stretches.
 Then again, I’m not a serious professional, just an avid hobbyist.
 Perhaps the most encouraging thing I’ve heard was Jimmy Bruno (one of my favorite jazz guitarists) explaining that he mostly avoided the scales requiring stretches and got along just fine (huge paraphrasing there).
 I’m sure Jimmy Bruno knows all the positions – but I think his point was concentrating on being melodic or creating interesting solos is more important than learning many scale positions.
 Certainly, starting out with one position and learning it well seems like a good idea.

-- Click on images to see enlarged view on single page.
+- Click on images to see an enlarged view on a single page.

-- Circles on diagram are the finger positions for each note in the major scale.
-The black circles are the locations of the 1, 3 and 5 notes which make up the major chord.
+- The black circles are the locations of the 1, 3 and 5 notes which make up the major chord.
 Imagine the chord shape of the black positions if a capo or the open position were at the lowest fret with a black circle and you can see the named chord shape.
 The numbers within each circle on the diagram are the scale degrees, e.g., 1 represents the root note.
 The numbers to the left of each fret are the fingers used by the fretting hand to play the notes.
 1s and 4s indicate you must stretch outside the 1 finger per fret position.
 The orange circles are notes where you must stretch beyond the 1 finger per fret rule.
 I always stretch with my pinky.
 You only need to stretch either up or down, not both.

-- Circled numbers at bottom of tab are fingers of fret hand.
+- Circled numbers at bottom of the tab are fingers of fret hand.